-Welcome to the home of the happy oyster.
-For over 30 years the oyster has been our world.
-The Outer Banks only authentic oyster bar is the place to enjoy sensational fare from the sea washed down with your favorite brew and cocktail.
-We serve by the peck, pound and dozen, raw or steamed to perfection.
-Kicked back casual, down to earth friendly staff, and reasonable prices make Awful Arthur’s Oyster Bar the all-time favorite of locals and travelers alike.
+Welcome to the home of the happy oyster where for over 35 years the oyster has been our world.
+The Outer Banks only authentic oyster bar is the place to enjoy sensational fare from the sea washed down with your favorite brew or cocktail.
+We serve by the peck, pound, and dozen, raw or steamed to perfection.
+Kicked back casual, down to earth friendly staff, and reasonable prices make Awful Arthur's Oyster Bar the all-time favorite of locals and travelers alike.

-Whether you just discovered this famous Outer Banks restaurant, have been coming in for years, or have always wanted to, one thing rings true: Awful Arthur’s Oyster Bar has a reputation that is second to none.
-The first oyster bar to open its doors on the Outer Banks 33 years ago, Awful Arthur’s is a local mainstay known for its fresh, delicious seafood and casual and friendly atmosphere.
+Whether you just discovered this famous Outer Banks restaurant, have been coming in for years, or have always wanted to, one thing rings true: Awful Arthur's Oyster Bar has a reputation that is second to none.
+The first oyster bar to open its doors on the Outer Banks 35 years ago, Awful Arthur's is a local mainstay known for its fresh, delicious seafood and casual, friendly atmosphere.